 “I think food brands, especially packaged food brands, are in a unique position to do that for people.
 To remove the guilt,” Eric explained.

-Naked Juice, a company Eric worked with, emerged as an early adopter of embracing ingredient transparency, and working that into the company’s brand narrative.
+Naked Juice, a company Eric worked with, emerged as an early adopter of embracing ingredient transparency and working it into its brand narrative.

 Eric points to RX Bar as another example of a CPG company doubling down on their list of ingredients as a value proposition by making it a prominent feature of their label.

-“I think what RX did was brilliant and the fact that we’re seeing a number of other brands do the same sort of thing, well, imitation is the sincerest form of flattery,” Eric said.
+“I think what RX did was brilliant, and I’ve seen several other brands do the same sort of thing, well, imitation is the sincerest form of flattery,” Eric said.
 “You could get upset about the fact that they’re knocking off what RX did, but in terms of doing something for the consumer, that’s what people need.
 They need help.”

 Innovative companies do more than simply comply with transparency.
 They embrace it.